DamienG1984/EWD-SaveMySeat-FE/ReadMe.md

 ###App Design.

-A simple diagram showing the app's component design, in particular controllers and services (see example below).
+A simple diagram showing the app's component design, in particular controllers and services.

 ![][image2]